VSAM vs Non-VSAM

 Supports all types of data retrieval (sequential, random, dynamic, linear).
 Supports only sequential retrieval.

 Records can be deleted physically, and the space used by deleted records can be reused for storing newly inserting records without reorganization.
 This helps for faster retrieving.
 Records can be deleted logically but not physically.
+We can't able to reuse the memory.

 Supports in batch and online systems.
 Supports in the batch system only.